skypjack/entt/docs/md/container.md

 # Containers

-## Dense hash map
+## Dense map

-The dense hash map made available in `EnTT` is a map that aims to return a packed array of elements, so as to reduce the number of jumps in memory during the iteration.<br/>
+The dense map made available in `EnTT` is a hash map that aims to return a packed array of elements, so as to reduce the number of jumps in memory during iterations.<br/>
 The implementation is based on _sparse sets_ and each bucket is identified by an implicit list within the packed array itself.